cesium-ml/cesium/README.md

 ## Installation from binaries:
 - Wheels for Mac and Linux can be installed via `pip install cesium`.
+- We do not build binary wheels for Windows.
+To install on Windows, follow the instructions below for installation from source.

 ## Installation from source:
 1. Install [Cython](http://cython.readthedocs.io/en/latest/src/quickstart/install.html)
 2. Clone the repository: `git clone https://github.com/cesium-ml/cesium.git`
 3. `cd cesium && pip install -e .`

 Note that cesium requires a C99 compiler, which in particular excludes MSVC.
 On Windows, a different compiler like MinGW has to be used.
+Please see the following instructions for installing Cython & MinGW on Windows: https://cython.readthedocs.io/en/latest/src/tutorial/appendix.html#appendix-installing-mingw-on-windows

 ## License:
 `cesium` uses the 3-clause BSD licence.
 The full license may be found in LICENSE.txt.